tewhatuora/pattern-library/README.md

 This is useful when making theme changes and reflecting the changes in the lib package.

 ## Monorepo
-This project is setup as a monorepo, with a package for the design system library - all of the React components and a package for the themes, generated with style-dictionary.
+This project is set up as a monorepo, with a package for the design system library - all the React components and a package for the themes, generated with style-dictionary.

 ### Design system library